Conquer Divide: History

+Career

+2013–2017: Self-titled debut album

-On December 2, 2013, Conquer Divide released a lyric video for their first single "Eyes Wide Shut" via YouTuber BryanStars channel.
-Shortly after the release, they signed to Artery Recordings in mid 2014.
-The band worked with producer Joey Sturgis (We Came as Romans, Asking Alexandria, The Devil Wears Prada, Blessthefall) on their debut self-titled album.
+On December 2, 2013, Conquer Divide released a lyric video for their first single "Eyes Wide Shut" via YouTuber BryanStars' channel.
+Shortly after the release, they signed to Artery Recordings in mid-2014.
+The band worked with producer Joey Sturgis (We Came as Romans, Asking Alexandria, The Devil Wears Prada, Blessthefall) on their self-titled debut album.
 It features guest vocals by Denis Shaforostov (known by his stage moniker Denis Stoff) formerly of Asking Alexandria.
 It also features a collaboration with Andrew Oliver of I See Stars on the song "Lost".
 They later posted a video about the process of making the band and the album.

 On July 24, 2015, at the Hard Rock Cafe in Las Vegas, Nevada, their album was officially released.
 The same day, the album reached #4 on the iTunes Metal Chart and ranked #8 on Billboard's Top HeatSeekers chart.
-On May 24, 2016, the band released a video for their song 'What's Left Inside' which held steady on Billboard's top 40 Mainstream Rock chart for over six weeks, peaking at #23 in August 2016.
-They were the first band on Artery Recordings to have a song in active top 40 rock rotation according to a statement made by the label's then-president Shan Dan Horan on his personal Facebook page.
+On May 24, 2016, the band released a video for their song 'What's Left Inside', which held steady on Billboard's top 40 Mainstream Rock chart for over six weeks, peaking at #23 in August 2016.

 The band went on to support the release of their album on the Allstars Tour, which went across North America.
-They also played festivals such as South By Southwest, South By So What and Treasure Fest supporting Crown The Empire, Beartooth, In This Moment, Motionless In White, Attila, The Color Morale, Chiodos, and Enter Shikari.
+They also played festivals such as South By Southwest, South By So What, and Treasure Fest supporting Crown The Empire, Beartooth, In This Moment, Motionless In White, Attila, The Color Morale, Chiodos, and Enter Shikari.
 The band also toured across North America with Upon A Burning Body, Dance Gavin Dance, Iwrestledabearonce, Capture The Crown, Slaves, Outline In Color, Alesana, Dayshell, A Skylit Drive, Oceano, Within The Ruins, The Browning, and The Funeral Portrait.

 On March 10, 2016, vocalist Janel Duarte announced that Izzy Johnson was temporarily unable to tour with the band due to wrist surgery.
 She was replaced by former Hopeless Records's SycAmour member Blake Howard for one tour.

 During 2015, their music video for "Nightmares" was featured daily in Journeys stores nationwide.
-"What's Left Inside" was also featured nationwide in Journey's stores in 2016.
+"What's Left Inside" was also featured nationwide in Journeys stores in 2016.
 Guitarist Kristen Sturgis released a playthrough video of their single "Nightmares" via Guitar World on August 4, 2015.

-The band has also seen success on Japanese charts after partnering with Japanese label Five One Inc in February 2016.
+The band has also seen success on Japanese charts after partnering with Japanese label Five One Inc. in February 2016.
 They released a lyric video for the unplugged version of "Eyes Wide Shut" exclusive for Japan, on May 24, 2016.

 "Sink Your Teeth Into This" was featured in an NHL commercial for the Detroit Red Wings hockey team via Windsor-Detroit's 89x CIMX-FM radio station.

 On June 22, 2017, a tour with I Set My Friends On Fire and Arsonists Get All The Girls was announced.
-Later the same year, they toured with Famous Last Words.